-In June 1998, Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133"),
+In June 1998, Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133"), was issued.
+SFAS 133 establishes accounting and reporting standards for derivative

 In March 2000, the Financial Accounting Standards Board issued Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation," which is an interpretation of APB Opinion No. 25.
 Interpretation No. 44 became effective on July 1, 2000, but certain elements of interpretation apply to events occurring after December 15, 1998 and January 12, 2000.
 Interpretation No. 44 clarifies the application of APB Opinion No. 25 for certain issues, including (a) the definition of employee for purposes of applying APB Opinion No. 25, (b) the criteria for determining whether a stock option plan qualifies as a non-compensation plan, (c) the accounting consequences of various modifications to the terms of a previously fixed stock option or award and (d) the accounting for an exchange of stock compensation awards in a business combination.
 The adoption of Interpretation No. 44 did not have a material impact on the Company's financial statements.